minoobeyzavi/Future-Projects/README.md

 6- Positive popularity vs. non-positive popularity and emotional energy propagation on social media

-7- Project Hercules: "Create the catalyst buttefly effect movement that heals everyone and fixes everything" => Be the change I wish to see in the world => God wants us to learn => Directly ask/receive directions from God
+7- Project Hercules: "Create the catalyst buttefly effect movement that causes a universal social evolution" => Be the change I wish to see in the world => God wants us to learn => Directly ask/receive directions/miracles from God

 8- <a href="https://en.wikipedia.org/wiki/Cross-language_information_retrieval">Cross-language information retrieval</a>